I’m Not Strong, I’m Surviving Baby Loss

-So what you’re seeing looks like a strong woman being brave and speaking about her loss, which I guess that does take courage because it is hard to talk about.
-But I promise you I am not “strong” and I don’t want to be right now.
+So what you’re seeing looks like a strong woman being brave and speaking about her loss, which I guess that does take courage because it’s not the easiest thing to talk about.
+But I promise you I am not “strong” and I don’t want to be strong right now.
 Right now I have to leave space for the grief and the sorrow.
-I have to feel it all.
+I have to lean into the pain, I have to feel it all however horrible it is.

 As far as speaking out goes, I know not everyone feels the same, but to me, I’m just being honest about my emotions and talking about my very real son.
 If I were still pregnant, I would be talking about and acknowledging and celebrating him.
 Even though we didn’t meet him and he was only in my belly for 18 weeks, it doesn’t make his existence any less real or our connection any less strong.